Last Updated: March 3, 2020

 - Elements of the Service

-The Service includes, but is not necessarily limited to, the development of a cloud-based provider website (“Provider Website”), and the provision of cloud-based tools and services, including but not limited to an online booking tool, call tracking, reputation management, profile syndication & management, analytics dashboard, and general online local marketing services (collectively, the “Marketing Software”)
+The “Service” means the PatientPop software and services for healthcare providers as detailed in the Order Form and this Agreement.
+The Service includes, but is not necessarily limited to, the development of a cloud-based provider website (“Provider Website”), the provision of cloud-based tools and services, including but not limited to an online booking tool, call tracking, reputation management, profile syndication & management, analytics dashboard, and general online local marketing services (collectively, the “Practice Growth Software”).
+The Services shall also include any required, usual, appropriate or acceptable methods to perform activities related to the Services, including without limitation (a) conducting analytics and other product improvement activities, (b) carrying out the Services or the business of which the Services are a part, (c) carrying out any benefits, rights and obligations related to the Services, (d) maintaining records relating to the Services, and (e) complying with any legal or self-regulatory obligations related to the Services.

 - Provider Website

-PatientPop will develop a cloud-based Provider Website for Client.
-Such Provider Website will integrate elements of the Marketing Software, including but not limited to the PatientPop online booking tool.
-Client may, but is not required to, submit Content (as defined below) for inclusion on the Provider Website; any such Content submitted by Client and used by PatientPop is subject to Section 3 (Content) and Section 4 (Ownership) below.
+To the extent set forth in an Order Form, PatientPop will develop a cloud-based Provider Website for Client.
+Such Provider Website will integrate elements of the Practice Growth Software, including but not limited to the PatientPop online booking tool.
+Client may, but is not required to, submit Content (as defined below) for inclusion on such Provider Website; any such Content submitted by Client and used by PatientPop is subject to Section 3 (Content) and Section 4 (Ownership) below.

-PatientPop will provide the Marketing Software indicated on the applicable Order Form.
-Where applicable, PatientPop will make the dashboard element of the Marketing Software (the “Dashboard”) available to Client in accordance with these Terms and any other PatientPop rules and policies then in effect.
+PatientPop will provide the Practice Growth Platform indicated on the applicable Order Form.
+Where applicable, PatientPop will make the dashboard element of the Practice Growth Platform (the “Dashboard”) available to Client in accordance with these Terms and any other PatientPop rules and policies then in effect.
 The Dashboard allows Client to set up an account and password to access the Dashboard.
 Client may authorize employees or subcontractors to use the Dashboard on behalf of Client (each, a “User”); such Users are subject to these Terms, and Client agrees to be responsible for the actions of all Users who receive authorization to use the Service, including but not limited to their access to the Dashboard.

 Client will not, and will not permit or authorize third parties to: (a) rent, lease, resell or otherwise permit unauthorized third parties to access or use the Service; (b) reverse engineer, reverse assemble or otherwise attempt to discover the source code for any software made available as part of the Service; or (c) circumvent or disable any security or other technological features or measures of the Service.